✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 Weekend sessions typically command a 15–20% surcharge over weekday rates.
 Holiday sessions (New Year's Eve, Thanksgiving, Christmas Day) often carry a 25–50% premium.
 Last-minute bookings typically add a $5–15 flat fee on top.

-Put these rates to work with our free, instant pay calculator.
+Put these rates to work with our free, instant calculator.